-The main voluntary services department are focusing on recruitment for the placements below.
-We do not place volunteers on any of our labour suites/physiotherapy departments or in our laboratories.
+The placements currently available are listed below.
+We do not place volunteers on any of our labour suites or physiotherapy departments or in our laboratories.

-You can apply for any of the roles on this page using the forms below.
+To apply for any of the roles on this page use the forms below.
 For roles at Hayward House, please contact us to discuss whether this type of role would be suitable for you.

 Generic hospital ward role/mealtime assistant